Defibrillators (Availability) Bill

 Overview

-The Defibrillators (Availability) Bill aims to increase the availability of defibrillators in public places across England and Wales, particularly in educational establishments and council areas.
-It mandates their provision, outlines guidance for installation and use, and encourages public awareness campaigns.
+The Defibrillators (Availability) Bill aims to increase the availability of defibrillators in England and Wales, particularly in educational establishments and public spaces.
+It mandates their provision, outlines guidance for their use and maintenance, and encourages public awareness of their existence and operation.

 Description